pytorch/serve/examples/pt2/torchao/quantization/README.md

 ## torchao autoquant API

 `torchao.autoquant` first identifies the shapes of the activations that the different linear layers see, it then benchmarks these shapes across different types of quantized and non-quantized layers in order to pick the fastest one, attempting to take into account fusions where possible.
 Finally once the best class is found for each layer, it swaps the linear.
-You can find addtional details [here](https://github.com/pytorch/ao/blob/main/torchao/quantization/README.md#autoquantization)
+You can find additional details [here](https://github.com/pytorch/ao/blob/main/torchao/quantization/README.md#autoquantization)

 In this example , we use the following config